 The Port Authority continues to provide project financing by issuing bonds, which generate front-end fees and annual administrative fees, including structured financings for which such fees may be significant.
 Conduit financings generally provide for front-end fees only.
-The Port Authority is currently adding new programs to its available public finance tools, which could generate additional earned revenue starting in 2014.
+The Port Authority continues to add new programs to its available public finance tools, which could generate higher earned revenue in 2015.

 The Port Authority will continue to rely on operating support provided from its public partners - the City of Cincinnati and Hamilton County.
-The City and County are expected to make operating grants of \$700,000 each in 2014, which is unchanged from this year.
+The City and County are expected to make operating grants of \$700,000 each in 2015, which is unchanged from this year.